A workhouse operated at Lenham from around 1730 (Hitchcock, 1985).

 A Parliamentary report of 1777 recorded parish workhouses in operation at Hollingbourne (with accommodation for up to 40 inmates), Boxley (36), Lenham (40), and Sutton Valence (20).

-A building known as the Cloth Hall in Headcorn may have served as a parish workhouse.
-The property is still known as Workhouse Cottage.
+A building known as the Cloth Hall, on North Street, Headcorn, is said to have served as the parish workhouse.

 A cottage on Sittingbourne Road, Detling, was the parish's workhouse in the early 1800s.

 Hollingbourne (occasionally spelt Hollingbourn) Poor Law Union officially came into existence on 12th October 1835.
 Its operation was overseen by an elected Board of Guardians, one representing each of its 23 constituent parishes as listed below:

 County of Kent: Bicknor, Boughton Malherbe, Boxley, Bredhurst, Broomfield, Chart next Sutton Valence [Chart Sutton], Debtling [Detling], Frinsted, Harrietsham, Headcorn, Hollingbourne, Hucking, Langley, Leeds, Lenham, Otterden, Stockbury, East Sutton, Sutton Valence, Thurnham, Ulcombe, Wichling, Wormshill.

 The population falling within the Union at the 1831 census had been 13,365 with parishes ranging in size from from Bicknor (population 44) to Lenham (2,197).
 The average annual poor-rate expenditure for the period 1833-5 had been £18,400 or £1.7s.6d. per head of the population.